OGRECave/blender2ogre/ParticleSystem.md

 A common technique for laying out random objects on a scene in Blender is to use the Particle System.
 (That is, before Geometry Nodes in Blender 2.92)

-In this tutorial we are going to explore how to layout objects in a scene randomly and export that scene for using with OGRE.
+In this tutorial, we are going to explore how to lay out objects in a scene randomly and export that scene for use with OGRE.

-This tutorial is based on the ideas showed in this "CG Geek" video:
+This tutorial is based on the ideas shown in this "CG Geek" video:
 [Create Realistic Grass in Blender 2.8 in 15 minutes](https://www.youtube.com/watch?v=-GAm-7_3N6g)

 Terminology:
- - *Base Object*: an object with a mesh that represents a terrain or some other form where we want to place random objects on.
+ - *Base Object*: an object with a mesh that represents a terrain or some other form on which we want to place random objects on.
  - *Dupli Objects*: an object with a mesh that represents random objects (like grass, trees, rocks, etc.) that we want to place on the Base object.

 The scene in the images is available [here](examples/particle-system.blend), it was made with the A.N.T Landscape Plugin that comes bundled with Blender (River preset) and very simple "Earth" and "Water" materials.

 ## Creating and setting up the Particle System
-Select the mesh where you want to place your foliage or debris over (the *Base Object*).
+Select the mesh where you want to place your foliage or debris (the *Base Object*).

 Go to the `Particles` tab and click on new to add a new particle system.